 It’s simply impressive how well both games have held up over the years.
 While some missions are frustrating, mostly in Homeworld, it’s a nice reminder that games were once extremely difficult and wasn’t full of hand-holding like many modern games are.
 There’s no difficulty settings in either game, but the scripted missions allow you to learn from your mistakes to succeed your next time around.
 There’s a plethora of units to choose from to build up your fleet and you’ll oftentimes find yourself entirely capped out in Homeworld 2.
 You’ll need all the help you can get too, as the game culminates in one of the best experiences you’ll ever get from an RTS game, regardless of when it was originally made.

 The Homeworld Remastered Collection also includes access to the multiplayer modes, but since that’s still labeled as a “Beta” we’ll reserve a review on that for a later date.
 For now, if you’re thirsting for a real-time strategy game and you love space, Homeworld Remastered is a no-brainer and an easy buy.
 There really isn’t much to dislike about either games, and while they can be frustrating at times, it’s not a type of frustration that leaves you with a bad taste in your mouth.
 The sooner you realize that failing a mission isn’t because the game is unfair, but rather your strategy wasn’t a good one, the sooner you’ll get home.

 Homeworld Remastered Collection Review – What We Liked

 - Diverse set of units that require you to build a mix in order to succeed

 - Breathtaking visuals and fitting soundtrack

 - Last mission of Homeworld 2 is one of the best RTS missions ever created

-Homeworld Remastered Collection Review – What We Would’ve Liked to See
+Homeworld Remastered Collection Review – What Would Make it Better